-Our fourplex real estate rentals require, on average, anywhere from 15 minutes to a very rare six hours a month.
+The fourplex real estate rentals we own now require, on average, anywhere from 15 minutes to a very rare six hours a month.
 There are a few exceptions.

 Since turnover is low, and I have a reliable team including a handyman, plumber, and such, the real estate rentals usually take little time vs our online businesses.
-So it requires little time to own and manage this property.
+It requires little time to own and manage this small complex.

 Time Required in Owning a Business

-An online business can be almost completely passive or it can require 40 or more hours a week.
-It depends on the model chosen.
-Some online business models can’t be delegated.
+An online business can be almost completely passive or it can be like full time employment requiring 40 or more hours a week or more.
+The time required to manage a business depends on the model chosen.

 For example, while we have a team to do most of the back end work, my husband and I are both very involved in our online information businesses.
 This is because we share information based on our own experiences.

-Many other information type business models can hire writers to create all the content because they are either publishing models with a variety of experts submitting articles, or they hire writers to research and write.
+Many other information type business models, however, hire writers to create all the content because they are either publishing models with a variety of experts submitting articles, or they hire writers to research and create content.

 Wealth Building Potential for Owning a Business Vs Real Estate